 Composed by Franz Xaver Gruber and with lyrics by Joseph Mohr, it was first performed on Christmas Eve 1818 in a small chapel in Oberndorf, Austria.
 It has been translated into 140 languages and was declared an intangible cultural heritage by the UNESCO in 2011.
 The original version has six verses, but we give you the more commonly used form with three verses.

-Stille Nacht, Heilige Nacht is probably the most famous of all German Christmas songs.
+Stille Nacht, Heilige Nacht is probably the most popular German Christmas carol worldwide.

 Translation: Silent night, holy night, All is asleep; lonely awake Only the holy couple.
 Sweet boy in curly hair, Sleep in heavenly peace!
 Sleep in heavenly peace!
 Silent night, holy night, Shepherds first announced By the angels' hallelujah, It sounds loud from far and near: Christ, the Savior is here!
 Christ, the Savior is here!
 Silent night, holy night, Son of God, o how laughs Love from your divine mouth, As the hour of our salvation beats.
 Christ, in thy birth!
 Christ, in thy birth!